1802february26java/1802-ers-IsmaelKhalil/src/main/java/com/revature/request/request.md

 /**
- * The request layer represents an implementation of the FrontController design pattern.
+ * The request layer represents an implementation of the ERS design pattern.
  *
  * It should only contain one Servlet and one RequestHelper.
  *